 What would you do if you were single?

 Jamie, 27: It's mostly out of a self-indulgent sense of curiosity, but I'd love to download Tinder to find out if white men are attracted to me.
-I can't risk being seen on there by people who know me; I did once consider cat-fishing myself.
-If anyone came across my profile, I'd just pretend someone had stolen my pictures and act like I knew nothing about it.
+I can't risk people who know me seeing me on there – I did once consider cat-fishing myself, and if anyone came across my picture just pretending someone had stolen my pics and I knew nothing about it.

 Have you ever dated a white guy?

 I've only ever dated black guys.
-In secondary school, most of the boys were white, and they never liked me; only the two token black guys did.
+In secondary school most of the boys were white and they never liked me, only the two token black guys did.
 Now, whenever I'm in an environment with white men, it's generally with my white friends, so I'm always the last pickings in that group.
-I've never been hit on by a white man, and I don't know if that's because of how I look, or if it's my personality—I just always wonder why not.
+I've never been moved to by a white man, and I don't know if that's because of how I look or if it's my personality – I just always wonder why not.